Module 5 · Lesson 1

 omega — Linear Arithmetic

 omega is a decision procedure for linear arithmetic over integers and natural numbers.
 It automatically solves goals involving <, ≤, =, +, -, and multiplication by constants.
+When you see an arithmetic goal that feels "obviously true," omega is usually your answer.

 What omega Solves